mpv-player/mpv/README.md

 - gcc or clang, yasm on x86 and x86_64
 - fribidi, freetype, fontconfig development headers (for libass)
-- harfbuzz (optional, required for correct rendering of combining characters, particularly for correct rendering of non-English text on OSX, and Arabic/Indic scripts on any platform)
+- harfbuzz (optional, required for correct rendering of combining characters, particularly for correct rendering of non-English text on macOS, and Arabic/Indic scripts on any platform)

 FFmpeg dependencies: